JUREMY PRIVACY POLICY

 5.2.1.
 Subscription to our Newsletter

-When you subscribe to our newsletter on the Website, you provide us with personal data which is necessary for the provision of our newsletter service, i.e. your name and email address.
+When you subscribe to our newsletter on the Website without creating an account with us, you provide us with personal data which is necessary for the provision of our newsletter service, i.e. your name and email address.
 We use these personal data in order to keep you informed of our services and products, and to notify you about important changes to our Website, new services as well as special offers and events we think you will find valuable.

 Legal basis for processing personal data: